Art and craft trades Art and craft work go hand in hand in the Grand Duchy

 A royal initiative and a huge popular success

 Their Royal Highnesses the Hereditary Grand Duke and Duchess launched the De Mains de Maîtres initiative to showcase modern craft trades in the Grand Duchy.
-The exhibition at the "crossroads of art and craft trades" presents the search for innovation in the sector, witness to the transmission of gestures and skills, and promotes the creative talents of the Grand Duchy, including on the international scene.
+The exhibition at the crossroads of art and craft trades presents the search for innovation in the sector, witness to the transmission of gestures and skills, and promotes the creative talents of the Grand Duchy, including on the international scene.

 The first edition of De Mains de Maîtres was held in December 2016.
 The first exhibition was a great success, and in May 2017 Her Royal Highness Princess Stéphanie of Luxembourg, the Chamber of Trades, the BCEE national savings bank, and Mr Roland Kuhn created a not-for-profit association to promote the art and craft trades, with a view to organising further editions of the biennial event.

 The second edition was held in November 2018, again at 19 Liberté in Luxembourg City.
 This time the event had even more exhibition space, and this time it included a display of photographs on the theme of art and craft trades from the BCEE's collection.
-New partners, including the "d'stater muséeën" and a number of galleries and artists, expanded the event's possibilities by seeking out new viewpoints for visitors.
+New partners, including the d'stater muséeën and a number of galleries and artists, expanded the event's possibilities by seeking out new viewpoints for visitors.

-The exhibition in Luxembourg City is open every day and admission is free.
-Around one hundred artists from Luxembourg, Belgium, Germany and France present their know-how under the theme Viv(r)e la matière.
+At the exhibition in Luxembourg City , around one hundred artists from Luxembourg, Belgium, Germany and France presented their expertise on the theme of "Viv(r)e la matière" (Living the material).

-Nearly a dozen Luxembourg craftsmen and creators exhibit their works in the salons and garden of the magnificent 19th century residence of the Ambassadress in Paris.
-Unlike the ‘Art Paris’ fair, which takes place at the same time and is open to the general public, the Impressions d'automne exhibition can only be visited during private tours.
+Around ten of Luxembourg's craftspeople and creators exhibited their works in the salons and garden of the Ambassador’s magnificent XIX century mansion in Paris.
+Unlike the Art Paris fair that was held at the same time and which was open to the general public, the "Impressions of Autumn" exhibition could only be visited by private appointment.

 A themed biennial event, well-known internationally, offering prizes